Rustic window treatments can vary from perky country curtains, heavy drapes or custom window blinds to bare windows with rustic window valences.

 Hard materials vs. soft materials - Sometimes a rustic cabin or home can have so many hard materials—wood ceilings, beams and walls, tile floors, leather furniture, bare windows, etc.—that it needs a little softness to balance it.

 Window blinds and shades - If you need to insure privacy at your windows, you might consider window blinds or shades.
-You can choose rustic wooden window blinds (or vinyl in colors), motorized window blinds (You can even get them inside your windows so they don’t get dusty.), or have custom window blinds or shades made at a local store like Lowes.
+You can choose rustic wooden window blinds (or vinyl in colors), motorized window blinds (You can even get them inside your windows so they don’t get dusty.), or have custom window blinds made at a local store like Lowes.

 There are some really cute fabric valences on the market, and you may be able to find a wooden valence (although those are not as easy to find).

-that are perfect for your home.
+With a little forethought, you can have rustic window treatments that are perfect for your home.
 First consider what you want your cabin window treatments to do for you.
 Then choose the look that you like best.